-Our physiotherapists Ross and Alison can provide a wide range of treatments to help people get better after an injury or orthopaedic surgery.
+Our physiotherapist Ross can provide a wide range of treatments to help people get better after an injury or orthopaedic surgery.
 Injuries can happen for all sorts of reasons including sport, work or every day life.
-Their aim is to restore function so that you can get back to doing the things that you enjoy.
-Ross and Alison use a variety of hands on techniques to decrease pain and get things moving better.
+Our aim is to restore function so that you can get back to doing the things that you enjoy.
+Ross will use a variety of hands on techniques to decrease pain and get things moving better.
 These techniques will give you the best possible start to your treatment.
-They will also teach you exercises and stretches to fix the presenting problem and stop it from coming back again.
+He will also teach you exercises and stretches to fix the presenting problem and stop it from coming back again.

 Meet the physio team

 BSc Physiotherapy / HCPC CSP